tushardubey/TaskSphere/README.md

 - **Database Connection Issues:** Ensure that `.env` file values are correct and the MySQL container is running.
 - **404 Errors:** Check your Django URL patterns and the NGINX configuration.
 - **Port Conflicts:** Ensure no other services are using the defined ports (e.g., 80, 8000, 3306).
+- **Pipeline Failures:** Check the Jenkins logs for errors during the build or deployment stages.

 ---